NiiightmareXD/windows-capture/README.md

         // Send the frame to the video encoder self.encoder.as_mut().unwrap().send_frame(frame)?;

-        // Note: The frame has other uses too, for example, you can save a single frame
+        // The frame has other uses too, for example, you can save a single frame
         // to a file, like this: frame.save_as_image("frame.png", ImageFormat::Png)?;
-        // Or get the raw data like this so you have full
-        // control: let data = frame.buffer()?;
+        // Or get the raw data like this so you have full control: let data = frame.buffer()?;

         // Stop the capture after 6 seconds if self.start.elapsed().as_secs() >= 6 {